 Mr Rainer ADAM, Germany, Regional Director for Central, East and Southeast Europe, South Caucasus and Central Asia, Friedrich Naumann Foundation for Freedom

 A man who remembers his childhood fun and effective learning experiences through interactive-participation, he knew what was missing in the civic education classrooms in Thailand and why most youngsters had no interest in politics.
 This was how SIM Democracy came into existence.
 He strongly believes that an interactive-learning tool can encourage young people to view the world through a democratic-political involvements spectrum.
 Since 2008, he was a Regional Director for Southeast and East Asia of the Friedrich Naumann Foundation for Freedom (FNF) Bangkok, Thailand.
 He holds a PhD degree from Bonn University, Germany.

-Mr Samiuddin AHMED, Bangladesh, Head of Research and Development at ActionAid Bangladesh
+Mr Samiuddin AHMED, Bangladesh, Programme Officer – Youth (Research & Development) at ActionAid Bangladesh

 Sami is a young professional at ActionAid Bangladesh and leads the organisation’s research and development efforts concerning youth.
 He is also heavily involved with Activista Bangladesh – ActionAid Bangladesh’s national youth network.
 Sami has experience in coordinating young people’s activities on the ground and linking them up with national level efforts.
 He is currently engaged in mainstreaming youth across various issues, undertaking policy research and looking into the Post-2015 process from a Bangladeshi youth’s perspective.